ProjectNeura/leads-docs/docs/comm.md

 # Communication System

-In LEADS, we provide a C/S communication system that is designed for TCP/IP protocol but can also be extended to other custom protocols.
+In LEADS, we provide a C/S communication system that is designed for TCP protocol but can also be extended to other custom protocols.
 The philosophy of this system is that sending is the only active operation for both server and client.
 All other operations including receiving must be done through callback methods.